Official NAQT Rules

 Computation tossups (marked by text that begins “Pencil and paper ready”) have slightly different timing rules:

-- Teams have 10 seconds (not 3) to ring in after the moderator finishes the question.
+- Teams have 10 seconds (not 3) to signal after the moderator finishes the question.
 If the first team signals before the end of the question, the second team will have the full 10 seconds to signal after the reading of the question is completed.

 - If the first team signals after the end of the question, the moderator will allow whatever time remained of the initial 10 seconds (or 3 seconds, whichever is greater) for the second team to signal.